 There are many different gastrointestinal diseases and disorders.
 Some are acute, lasting only a short time, while others are chronic, or long-lasting.
 Below are a few common ones, but our healthcare providers diagnose and treat all GI disorders and diseases.

-To diagnose irritable bowel syndrome (IBS), doctors review your symptoms and your medical and family history and perform a physical exam.
-Your doctor will look for a certain pattern in your symptoms.
+To diagnose irritable bowel syndrome (IBS), your doctor will review your symptoms, medical and family history, perform a physical exam and look for a certain pattern in your symptoms.
 In some cases, doctors may order tests to rule out other health problems.

 Crohn’s disease is a chronic, or long lasting, disease that causes inflammation and irritation in your digestive tract.
 The most common symptoms of Crohn’s disease are diarrhea, cramping and pain in your abdomen, and weight loss.
 Doctors aren’t sure what causes Crohn’s disease.